 If you are still unsure if a PEO is right for you, several alternatives offer tiered services to give you the HR, payroll, or benefits administration you need.
 You will remain the employer of record; however, you can outsource HR and payroll services to help with paperwork and compliance.

 A payroll company simply processes your payroll and handles payroll taxes for you.
-A PEO incorporates payroll, taxes, HR, and benefits (such as healthcare, 401(k), etc.).
+A PEO is a co-employer who facilitates payroll, taxes, HR, and benefits administration (such as healthcare and workers’ compensation) on your behalf.